adamheinrich/cm-makefile/README.md

 # STM32 Template

-Makefile template for STM32 Cortex-M projects using the GCC ARM Embedded toolchain.

-The template is configured for STM32F030R8 Nucleo board but it can be easily modified to support any other development kit by ST.
+Makefile template for STM32-based Cortex-M projects using the GCC ARM Embedded toolchain.
+Although the template is configured for the STM32F030R8 Nucleo board, it can be easily modified for any other development kit by ST.

 ## Dependencies